Back to Delaware

 Terms To Know

-A group of public workers chosen by the Public Employment Relations Board to be represented by a union for collective bargaining.
+A group of public employees chosen by the Public Employment Relations Board to be represented together by a union for negotiating work terms.

-The union or employee organization that represents all members in a bargaining unit.
+The single employee organization or union legally authorized to negotiate on behalf of all members in a bargaining unit.

 Limits and Unknowns